microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy Azure API for FHIR (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 + Make FHIR API calls to Azure API for FHIR

 ### Azure API for FHIR and FHIR-Proxy Relationship
 In the Azure health data platform, FHIR-Proxy acts as a pre- and post- processor, selectively filtering FHIR data on its way into and out of Azure API for FHIR.
 Admins can set up FHIR-Proxy to listen to the stream of I/O data and trigger custom workflows based on specific FHIR events.
-FHIR-Proxy also brings enhanced Role-Based Access Control (RBAC) to Azure API for FHIR, allowing fine-grained Client Credential Authorization for REST API actions at the FHIR Resource level.
+FHIR-Proxy also brings enhanced Role-Based Access Control (RBAC) to Azure API for FHIR, allowing fine-grained authorization for REST API actions at the FHIR Resource level.
 This also provides a means of Role-Based Consent so that users (i.e., patients) can authorize or deny access to certain FHIR data.

 Component View of FHIR-Proxy and Azure API for FHIR with AAD [confidential clients](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-confidential-azure-ad-client-app) registered for Postman, FHIR-Proxy, and Azure API for FHIR.